 As we’re heading into warmer weather is upon us, we are all itching to move outside (literally).
 Perhaps you’ve been staring at dead space outside all winter dreaming of your outdoor space.
 But which should you choose?
 Deck or patio?
 What is the deciding factor?
+Or perhaps your outdoor space is in need of a major revamp and you’re deciding upon totally switching things up or updating your existing area.

 A patio refers to an outdoor space placed directly on the ground.
 This area may be connected to the house or constructed in a separate part of the yard.
 Patios often have concrete bases or gravel to create the foundation first before stone, tile, brick, or pavement is laid down.
 Most patios do not have a rail, and they may or may not be covered.
 The trend in patios are to create great entertainment spaces which can include a fire pit, built-in BBQ, outdoor kitchen and seating area.

 Decks are typically constructed out of wood or plastic (wood-plastic composite).
 They can be built near the ground, but will have some type of support system to hold them up.
-Desks can be built off a lower floor of a home, or a higher level.
+Decks can be built off a lower floor of a home, or a higher level.
 Decks are typically enclosed with some type of railing (building codes take effect with deck building) and often the homeowner can have amazing views of their surroundings when built on a higher level.

 Here’s your answer…….. it depends.